dfetch-org/dfetch/doc/contributing.rst

 Running in VSCode
 -----------------
-To debug or run directly from VSCode create the :ref:`virtual environment <environment>`.
+To debug or run directly from VSCode create the :ref:`virtual environment`.
 Select the python from the virtual environment.
 Add the following configuration to the ``.vscode/launch.json``.